BjarneWittlieb/InterpreterProlog/README.md

 ## Supported Prolog predicates

 There are a couple of charactaristic prolog commands that are supported.
+Note that infix predicates and the cut operator are NOT supported!

 ### Higher order predicates
 ```call(T1, T2, ..., TN)``` Prooves the Terms within in the predicate T1 to TN.
 The predicate is true when the foal could be prooven.